Zenthis Protocol

 Zenthis is a non-custodial, cross-chain liquidity protocol that enables atomic swaps between heterogeneous blockchains in 3–5 seconds without relying on centralized bridges or trusted intermediaries.
 By combining Hash Time-Locked Contracts (HTLCs), a lightweight decentralized validator network, and a unified virtual order book, Zenthis eliminates the capital inefficiency and security risks endemic to the current bridge-based cross-chain ecosystem.

-The ZENTHIS token provides governance rights, staking rewards from protocol fees, and participates in a deflationary burn mechanism tied to swap volume.
-Total supply is capped at 100 million tokens with zero inflation after Year 1.
+The ZENTHIS token provides governance rights and staking rewards from protocol fees.
+Every swap generates revenue that flows directly to token holders who stake.
+Total supply is capped at 100 million tokens — zero inflation, no burn required.

 1. The Problem